Your Parent Guide to Dealing With a Controlling Child

 Author: Hayley Vaughan-Smith, Person-Centred Counsellor

-What are the Features of a Controlling Child?
+What are the Signs of a Controlling Child?

 Here are a few examples of behaviours in a controlling child: